Skip to main content

 Commenting

-Tester can leave his comment to communicate his observations during the execution, if step wise run is enabled then a comment can be added for every step being run otherwise the comment would get associated with the entire test case.
+Tester can leave comments to communicate observations during the execution, if step wise run is enabled then a comment can be added for every step being run, otherwise the comment would get associated with the entire test case.

 Attaching files

 There is often a need to attach files and artefacts to support the status you are setting for test case.
-Except a few potentially harmful file types all other file types are supported.
+All file types that are safe and valid are supported.
 If step wise run is enabled then the attached file will get associated with the current step otherwise it would be for entire test case.

 Setting the result

-Tester can mark each step as pass, fail, skipped and blocked
+Tester can mark each step as passed, failed, skipped or blocked.

 Tester can: